cyrus-/typy/README.md

 Language Features
 -----------------
 Simple functions like `hello` are, of course, just the beginning.
-Tidy has all the typed functional essentials...
+Tidy features all the typed functional essentials...
 * algebraic datatypes (tuples, labeled tuples and labeled sums)
 * pattern matching
 * parametric polymorphism